TheVantaDev/OS_Simulator/docs/basics/editor/core-apps-essential/README.md

 ---
-description: Apps that come preinstalled on any Aurora OS system.
+description: Apps that come preinstalled on any EduOS system.
 icon: '1'
 ---

 # Core Apps (essential)

 > Nova Republika brings you the essential toolkit for the DigitalU™ in full compliance with the digital wellbeing across the borders of Turms & Minervae Land.
-Discover the cyber realm with the confidence of the basic toolkit designed for Aurora OS.
+Discover the cyber realm with the confidence of the basic toolkit designed for EduOS.

 Lorem Ipsum